The Bell

 Hello!
 This week we cover how the Kremlin has tried to downplay and distance Putin from Ukraine’s surprise offensive into the Kursk region.
 We also look at a slew of new repressive laws signed into force and why Moscow slowing down YouTube isn’t affecting the popularity of anti-government

-Russia’s billionaire Hairspray King PRO Members Public
+Russia’s billionaire Hairspray King Members Public

 Before 2022, the name Alexei Sagal meant little to anyone in Russia outside the domestic cosmetics industry and residents of his native Stavropol Territory in the south of the country.
 That has changed completely since Russia invaded Ukraine as Sagal swooped to take control of Heineken’s Russian businesses.
 That